Oxford Health NHS Foundation Trust

 When not working, Dave is usually to be found either trailing across a lonely fell-top somewhere in Northern England, sat playing one of a variety of musical instruments in an informal jamming session, or tootling along the canal network in an old and somewhat quirky narrowboat!!

 Jonathan is a Registered Learning Disability Nurse with MSc in Positive Approaches to Challenging Behaviour.
 He is passionate about the needs of people who have behaviours described as challenging and Positive Behaviour Support.
-As well as the needs of people with learning disabilities accessing mainstream services, such as hospitals.
+He is also interested in the needs of people with learning disabilities accessing mainstream services, such as hospitals.

-His am is to provide consultancy and community solutions for people with learning disabilities and challenging behaviours.
-Prior to this he was a Chief Operations Officer for a social care provider, where he managed NHS learning disability services for people with challenging behaviour, and undertook project development work for the Department of Health on the needs of people with learning disabilities who are in contact with the Criminal Justice System.
+His aim for PBS4 is to provide community solutions for people with learning disabilities and challenging behaviours.
+Prior to this he was a Chief Operations Officer for a social care provider, and he has managed NHS learning disability services for people with challenging behaviour, and undertook project development work for the Department of Health on the needs of people with learning disabilities who are in contact with the Criminal Justice System.

-He has worked in a variety of settings including: Community Learning Disability Teams, Intensive Support Teams, Secure Forensic CAMHS, Youth Offending Teams, CAMHS Community Teams, and Secure Mental Health settings, and is also a Trustee for the Loddon School, a specialist school for children with autism and the owners of PROACT-SCIP.
+He has worked in a variety of settings including: Community Learning Disability Teams, Intensive Support Teams, Secure Forensic CAMHS, Youth Offending Teams, CAMHS Community Teams, and Secure Mental Health settings, and is also a Trustee for the Loddon Foundation and Autism Wessex. , Both these organisations provide specialist schooling for children with autism, and Loddon also provide a physical intervention package.

 Clinical Nurse Specialist